Skip to main content Skip to navigation

 Any risks to researchers or research participants should be identified through the University’s risk assessment process (with particular reference to international travel and lone working guidance), and the University’s research ethics process.

 All researchers working with human participants, their data or tissue must undertake Research Integrity training and gain ethical review for their research projects.
-All researchers undertaking work with vulnerable groups (children and vulnerable adults) should be aware of the University's safeguarding policy and their responsibilities in relation to safeguarding.
+All researchers undertaking work with vulnerable groups (children, adults unable to give consent, adults in a dependent position) should be aware of the University's safeguarding policy and their responsibilities in relation to safeguarding.

 Institutional Responsibilities